 This Sumerian Renaissance lasted a few centuries.
 It blossomed into a great classical age that produced brilliant inventions and innovations in art, literature and architecture — inspired by the far more ancient Sumerian culture of legendary Uruk and Eridu.

 But like all great ages, the Sumerian Renaissance came at a cost to the surrounding peoples— and one day the neo-Sumerians found an army of outsiders at their gates, swords and torches at the ready.
 All too soon, their great neoclassical age was at an end.
 Scribes wrote that the eternal city was burning.

 The world was ending.
 Civilization was in its death throes.

-It was two thousand years before Christ.
+It was two thousand years before the Roman Empire existed.

 Nobody in Greece or Rome or Medieval Europe or the Renaissance or most of the Modern Era had even the slightest inkling that there had ever been a Sumerian civilization.
 No one spoke their name because no one knew it.

 The Old Testament mentions Sumer, actually — it was right there in open view, in the bestselling book in the world, for thousands of years.
 Genesis 10:10, which called Sumer “Shinar,” and called Uruk “Erech.”

 But those were just some of those weird one-off Bible names that nobody ever pays much attention to.

 And so, forgotten Sumer waited beneath the sand.